-If there’s one positive about Canada’s long, awful, unbearable winter it is the months of coast to coast to coast parties, BBQs, shindigs, picnics, strawberry socials and festivals we have to look forward to once it warms up.
+If there’s one positive about Canada’s long, awful, unbearable winter it is the months of coast to coast to coast parties, BBQs, shindigs, picnics, 12 weddings, strawberry socials and festivals we have to look forward to once it warms up.
 It’s much easier to appreciate the stars in the night sky, tasty food, good music, and non-annoying buskers when you’re not freezing your toes off.

 So, are you looking for road trip ideas?
 Whether you want to pig out on pizza, appreciate local art, or simply contemplate your place in the universe as you learn about the night sky—we’ve got you covered by highlighting a festival from each province and territory that’s set to take place in summer 2019.